ddrohan/dynamic-web-dev-labs/lab05/step_5.md

 ## Updating our *donationsController* - the 'deleteDonation' Callback

-Firstly, have a look at our existing donations.html page, and specifically the **ng-click** directives associated with the delete button and the 'thumbs Up' glyphicon.
+Firstly, have a look at our existing donations.ejs page, and specifically the **ng-click** directives associated with the delete button and the 'thumbs Up' glyphicon.

 ![](../images/lab2.step5.1.png)